-It is not a life threatening condition however it can cause severe pain, even more when coughing or sneezing.
+It is not a life threatening condition however it can cause severe pain, even more so when coughing or sneezing.
 With Tietze, no abnormalities will be found in the blood.
-If the same kind of pain is felt at other cartilage connection than the sternum/rib, it is most likely costochondritis.
+If the same kind of pain is felt at cartilage connections other than the sternum/rib, it is most likely costochondritis.

 The sternum is a flat bone, 15-20 cm long, located in the middle front side of the chest and consists of three parts.

 On both sides of the sternum there are seven notches for the connection of the cartilage to the upper seven ribs.
 The top of the sternum also has two sideway notches for connection to the collar bones.
 The sternum is a complex joint as it also is the place where other muscles, nerve system (plexus Solaris) and tendons are connected.
 The Xiphoid Process is a swordlike extension that mostly is made of cartilage.

 With Tietze it must be noted that the first manifestations of the swelling will be located at the lower part of the sternum.
 The sternum is diagnostically important, because the pain that occurs in many diseases, such as Angina Pectoris, Heart attack, embolic lung, gastric ulcer or pancreatitis, will all be felt near the sternum.